SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 <br><br>

 ## Step 6 - Prepare data payload to invoke the embedding model of the AI Service
-In this step we will utilize the deployment URL of the AI model we consumed in [Exercise 2](../ex2/README.md) using SAP Generative Hub and AI Core's capabilties to generate text embeddings of our support case data payload.
+In this step, we will utilize the deployment URL of the AI model we consumed in [Exercise 2](../ex2/README.md) using SAP Generative Hub and AI Core's capabilities to generate text embeddings of our support case data payload.

 >[!TIP]
-> Resize the process lane to accomodate new steps, move the receiver to right
+> Resize the process lane to accommodate new steps, move the receiver to the right
 > <br>![](../ex4/images/ex162-4-43-1.png)
 > <br><br>
-> Select the process and drag the rectangle to desired size, move the end step accordingly
+> Select the process and drag the rectangle to the desired size, move the end step accordingly
 > <br>![](../ex4/images/ex162-4-43-2.png)
 <br>